-Graduate Engineer

-A two-year development programme for graduate engineers.
+Graduate Engineer A two-year development programme for graduate engineers.
 Participants receive classroom training and on the job experience across different sections.
 Eight-week internships are offered twice a year.

-Cadet Pilot

-A sponsored, world-class, 55-week programme at a specialised facility in Australia, aimed at training and qualifying participants as commercial pilots.

-Cabin Crew Safety and se

-Safety and service induction training for cabin crew, followed by a three-year contract.

-Customer Services Officer

-A 12-month programme designed to equip customer service officers with the skills to work at Hong Kong International Airport and look after customers at check-in, boarding and disembarkation.
+Cadet Pilot A sponsored, world-class, 55-week programme at a specialised facility in Australia, aimed at training and qualifying participants as commercial pilots.
+Cabin Crew Safety and service induction training for cabin crew, followed by a three-year contract.
+Customer Services Officer A 12-month programme designed to equip customer service officers with the skills to work at Hong Kong International Airport and look after customers at check-in, boarding and disembarkation.

-IT Graduate Trainee